OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 - Libraries
 - Dependencies

-With everything needed in one deployable format, containers are very versatile.
+With everything in one deployable format, containers are versatile.
 You can host, deploy, and move your applications almost anywhere.

-Containers are also very easy to spin up and tear down, so they're an excellent option for applications that need to scale with demand.
+Containers are also easy to spin up and tear down, so they're an excellent option for applications that need to scale with demand.

 ## How containers differ to virtual machines

 Virtual machines (VMs) are digital computers that run on servers or other computers.
-VMs allow you to install and use common operating systems like Microsoft Windows or Linux.
-Tech teams commonly used VMs to reduce space taken by physical servers.
+VMs let you install and use common operating systems like Microsoft Windows or Linux.
+Tech teams commonly use VMs to reduce space taken by physical servers.

 Containers, however, are standalone virtual environments without the bloat of an operating system.

-These are the key difference between the 2 technologies:
+These are the key differences between the 2 technologies:

 - Isolation - Containers isolate at the operating system level.
 VMs isolate at the hardware level.
 - Management - You can't change containers after deployment, only destroy and replace them.
 VMs allow for the same changes as physical computers.